nevsky118/bookva/README.md

 ## Overview
 Building online bookstore using Microservices built with Node, React, Docker and Kubernetes.

+Implementing third party payment service such as Stripe.